 This last question is something candidates overlook all the time.
 This might happen because candidates think it's insane that they'd ever have to convince a company like McKinsey or BCG or Deloitte that they really want to work there - shouldn't it be obvious!

 Even if it is, or at least you think it is, don't forget that the interviewer will certainly ask themselves this question.
 Does this person actually want to work here?
 Of all the questions in the consulting recruiting process, this one might be the toughest to answer.
 It gets to the heart of the issue: why do you want to be a consultant and why do you care about this particular company?
-Our Founder shares his tips for this question here:
+I share more tips for this question here:

 Finally, remember that everyone likes to hear honest appreciation.
 If you think Bain / Accenture / McKinsey / whomever, would be the greatest firm to work at for you, make sure you let them know that!
 Again, don't fake it.
 It will show through and backfire, but if you are truly excited about the firm and opportunity do not hide that.
 Without fail, your interviewer will be pleased to hear it.